 The Sherman function S is calculated for single elastic scattering from the nucleus, with corrections for the small effects due to the atomic electrons, as described in Section 3.
 This value of S applies to an experiment with a zero-thickness target foil.
 To assign a beam polarization, an effective analyzing power that depends on target foil thickness must be determined from scattering asymmetries A(t) measured for a range of target thicknesses t.
-The A(t) measurements extrapolated to zero thickness A(0) are used to assign the beam polarization by the relationship $P=A(0)/S(0) \equiv A(0)/S$ .
+The A(t) measurements extrapolated to zero thickness A(0) are used to assign the beam polarization by the relationship $P=A(0)/S(0) \equiv A(0)/S$.
 Once the value of the beam polarization is known the analyzing power of any foil, known as the effective Sherman function, may be determined from S(t) = A(t)/P.

 Gold foils over a broad range of nominal thickness from 50 to 1000 nm were purchased from the Lebow Corporation.
-We independently measured (see Appendix A) the thickness of each foil using Field Emission Scanning Electron Microscopy (FESEM).
+We independently measured the thickness of each foil using Field Emission Scanning Electron Microscopy (FESEM).
+Although we refer to the foils by their respective nominal thickness as determined by the vendor we use in our experimental analysis and theoretical models the values we determined by the FESEM method (summarized in Appendix 1).
 The measured foil thicknesses are generally within 5% of those reported by the manufacturer.
-Measuring the scattering asymmetry for each foil thickness to high statistical precision (<0.10%) required from less than one hour using the thickest foil to many hours for the thinnest.
-Only the statistical errors of the measured asymmetries were included in the target thickness extrapolation.
-We could have included any of the relative systematic errors but these were consistent with zero.
-First, the way we took the data on the different foils ensured no changes to the beam or polarimeter and the stability measurements taken during Run 1 and Run 2 show no relative systematic errors (within the statistical uncertainty).
+Measuring the scattering asymmetry for each foil thickness to high statistical precision (less than 0.25%) required from less than one hour using the thickest foil to many hours for the thinnest.
+Only the statistical uncertainties of the measured asymmetries were included in the target thickness extrapolation.
+We could have included any of the relative systematic uncertainties but these were consistent with zero.
+The way we took the data on the different foils ensured no changes to the beam or polarimeter and the stability measurements taken during Run 1 and Run 2 show no relative systematic uncertainties (within the statistical precision).